Cultural and Intercultural Initiatives

 National Coming Out Day

 NCOD is an internationally-observed awareness day for coming out and discussion about lesbian, gay, bisexual, and transgender (LGBTQ) issues.
 It is observed on October 11 every year by members of the LGBTQ communities and their allied supporters.
-In addition to programming around this event, each year the GLBT Aluni Society coordinates a two page ad in the Lantern to raise general campus awareness about the day and its meaning.
-For more information contact Angie Wellman at email@example.com.
+In addition to programming around this event, each year the GLBT Alumni Society coordinates a two-page ad in the Lantern to raise general campus awareness about the day and its meaning.
+For more information contact Angie Wellman at firstname.lastname@example.org.

 This annual event showcases local community elders who share knowledge about the celebration of Kwanzaa.
 This event is co-sponsored by the Black Graduate and Professional Student Caucus, The Frank W. Hale Jr. Black Cultural Center and the Student Life Multicultural Center.
 Student organizations are encouraged to participate.
 For more information please contact Katherine Betts, email@example.com.

 The Revolution is a series of facilitated dialogues and activities, wherein participants come together to create more connections and meaningfully engage with student leaders around campus committed to diversity and social justice work.
 SLMCC staff selects a certain number of students to invite toward ensuring that we have a range of people from different backgrounds and identities included.
 Together, we share a transformative experience in which we are able to deeply and meaningfully explore the significance of our and others' social identities, and learn about ways we can advocate for each other, ultimately working toward positive social change for our campus and local community.
 For more information, or to apply to participate, contact Angie Wellman firstname.lastname@example.org.